Skip navigation

 Third person (focus on topic):

-The story was very patronizing to women.
+The story is very patronizing to women.

 The story seems to be very patronizing to women.